DECLARING A MAJOR

 Transfer Student Scholarship

-Annual scholarships may be awarded to a limited number of transfer students who demonstrate outstanding academic achievement, outstanding leadership potential, involvement with community service, and documentation of extracurricular activities, honors, and awards.
-Students receiving this scholarship may receive between $1,000, $1,500 and $2,000 per semester pending they meet the following minimum requirements:
+Annual Scholarships may be awarded to a limited number of transfer students who demonstrate outstanding academic achievement, outstanding leadership potential, involvement with community service, and documentation of extracurricular activities, honors, and awards.
+Students receiving this scholarship may receive up to $1,000, $1,500 or $2,000, per semester, pending they meet the following minimum requirements: Scholarships cannot exceed tuition charges.
+SUVA Scholarships are a tuition credit and are limited by the amount of tuition balance the student owes.
+Scholarships cannot create a credit disbursed to the student or on the student’s behalf.

 To remain eligible for the Transfer Student Scholarship, students must meet the following criteria: